With so many rides, shows, and attractions, it can be hard to know where to start at Disney World. But don’t worry, we’re here to help!

 The top 3 items I recommend to everyone:

 1. Portable Phone Charger– you phone WILL go dead using the MyDisney App, and some of the rides will drain your battery as your phone looks for signal.
 The alternative is good ole pencil and paper- just make sure you can access your plans and reservations for the day!
+You can also use the swappable batteries, see more about where to find those swappable battery locations at Disney here.

 2. Insulated Water Bottle– It gets HOT at Disney.
 Even in the winter you are dealing with the sun, the wind and way too much walking.
 Animal Kingdom also doesn’t do straws or lids- so you need a water bottle to prevent spillage.